Turbulent dissipation, CH$^+$ abundance, H$_2$ line luminosities, and polarization in the cold neutral medium: Fluid dynamics

-model these clouds, we use the results of four 512$^3$ driven MHD turbulence simulations run with the astrophysical MHD code Athena++.\footnote{https://github.com/PrincetonUniversity/athena-public-version} These simulations utilize periodic boundary conditions and a cubic domain.
+Intermittent dissipation events in molecular clouds arise from the supersonic MHD turbulence that pervades them.
+To model these clouds, we use the results of four 512$^3$ driven MHD turbulence simulations run with the astrophysical MHD code Athena++.\footnote{https://github.com/PrincetonUniversity/athena-public-version} These simulations utilize periodic boundary conditions and a cubic domain.
 They are driven solenoidally between wavenumbers $k = 2\pi/\ell_0, 4\pi/\ell_0$ with a power spectrum $P(k) \propto k^{-2}$, where $\ell_0 = 20$ pc is the length of a side of the simulation volume.
 The driving follows the Ornstein-Uhlenbeck process \citep{lynn2012resonance}, smoothly evolving the driving with a correlation time of about 1/10 of a dynamical time.
 We use the Harten-Lax-van Leer-Discontinuities (HLLD) Riemann solver together with a second order Piecewise-Linear-Mesh (PLM) primitive reconstruction with a second order van Leer time integrator.
 As magnetic fields and their effects in molecular clouds may vary, we use two initial field strengths to compare to one another: 0.5 $\mu$G and 4.5 $\mu$G.

 Simulations begin with a uniform medium and uniform magnetic field ${\bm B}_0$, and are then driven until the velocity dispersion $\sigma_{\rm 3D}$ and the root-mean-square magnetic field strength $B_{\rm rms}$ saturate.
 We adjust the driving so that the saturated value of $\sigma_{\rm 3D}$ is close to the observed size-linewidth relation: